-It debuted in the summer of 1983 with 11 episodes airing at 9:30 p.m.
-Wednesdays, after the very different "The Facts of Life."
+The show debuted in the summer of 1983 with 11 episodes airing at 9:30 p.m.
+Wednesdays, after the terrible lead-in of "The Facts of Life."
 (A 12th episode was unaired at the time, for some reason).
 The show returned in the fall, on Thursdays after the much-more compatible "Cheers," running 14 episodes until March '84.

-The first five episodes qualified for the 1982-83 Emmys, where "Buffalo Bill" was nominated for best comedy, best lead actor (Coleman), best writing and directing for the pilot, and another directing nod for the episode "Woody Quits."
-The next year, they got one more nomination (6 total): series, lead actor, lead actress (Cassidy), writing and directing (for "Jo-Jo's Problem: Part 2"), and another writing nod for "Wilkinson's Sword" (aka "Buffalo Bill Gets M*A*S*H*E*D") - which had actually aired in July '83.
+The first five episodes qualified for the 1982-83 Emmys, where "Buffalo Bill" was nominated for five awards: best comedy, best lead actor (Coleman), best writing and directing for the pilot, and another directing nod for the episode "Woody Quits."
+The next year, they got six nominations: series, lead actor, lead actress (Cassidy), writing and directing (for "Jo-Jo's Problem: Part 2"), and another writing nod for "Wilkinson's Sword" (aka "Buffalo Bill Gets M*A*S*H*E*D") - which had actually aired in July '83.

 The creative team included Mitch Markowitz, Carol Gray, Ellen Falcon, Jim Drake and Dennis Klein (who would be a major force behind the similar "Larry Sanders Show").
 One episode was written by Merrill Markoe, head writer for "Late Night with David Letterman."
 When Coleman guested with Dave on May 31, 1983, he briefly mentioned the connection.
 Another episode, "Miss WBFL," was written by Geena Davis, fresh off working with Coleman on 1982's "Tootsie."

-The 9:30 p.m. slot then went to "The Duck Factory," starring Jim Carrey, from MTM Productions (where Patchett & Tarses began).
-Ironic because Carrey had an uncredited role in the "Jerry Lewis Week" episode.
+The 9:30 p.m. slot then went to "The Duck Factory," starring Jim Carrey, from MTM itself, and also featured Tarses in an on-camera role.
+That's fitting, since Carrey had an uncredited role in the "Jerry Lewis Week" episode.

 "Buffalo Bill" feels very much like an MTM show, except that it was shot on a closed set, single-camera, with a laugh track.
 The creators talk about that decision (and how BB led to their split as a team) in this 2010 article.
 (Veteran MTM writer Earl Pomerantz even makes a cameo as stuntman "Crazy Eddie" Finsek in one episode).

-Patchett went on to create "ALF" (co-starring Wright), while Tarses created another one-season wonder, "The Slap Maxwell Story," for Coleman.
-He briefly discussed "Slap" and "Buffalo" during a return visit with Letterman on Oct.
+Patchett went on to create "ALF" (co-starring Wright).
+Tarses created another one-season wonder, "The Slap Maxwell Story," which Coleman briefly discussed during a return visit with Letterman on Oct.
 1, 1987.
-The reruns that Dave mentions were on A&E at the time.
-Later, in 2003, Trio's "Brilliant But Canceled" included "Buffalo Bill," too (as did the companion documentary).
+The reruns of "Buffalo Bill" that Dave mentions were on A&E at the time.
+Later, in 2003, Trio's "Brilliant But Canceled" also included "Buffalo Bill" (as did the companion documentary).

 The series finally came to DVD in 2005, but with one small change: Ray Charles' "Hit the Road Jack" was removed from the episode "Hit the Road, Newdell."
 The excised clip is available here.
-It's usually described as a hilarious sequence that was removed due to copyright issues...
-I tend to think it was removed for being potentially offensive.
-Two episodes below, "Hero" and "The Tap Dancer," are presented with their original commercials.
+It's usually described as a hilarious sequence that was removed due to copyright issues... but I tend to think it was removed for being potentially offensive.
+Below are links to the entire run.
+Two episodes, "Hero" and "The Tap Dancer," are presented with their original commercials.

 Buffalo Beat, 8-Jun-83